rsarm/hfdf/README.md

+## HFDF
-## Calculate Helmann-Feynman forces from the basis set expansion of the density with PySCF.
+### Calculate forces using the Helmann-Feynman  from the basis set expansion of the density with PySCF.

 This does a density fitting with PySCF using the functions given in the tutorial page http://sunqm.github.io/pyscf/tutorial.html#access-ao-integrals and